 Downtown Franklin Historic District: Franklin, Tennessee

-Award-winning and emulated, downtown Franklin balances its rich historic character with a revitalized and prosperous mixed-use commercial district.
+Award-winning and emulated, downtown Franklin, Tennessee, balances its rich historic character with a revitalized and prosperous mixed-use commercial district.
 Rapid change and development prompted by Interstate 65 construction in the 1960s threatened to destroy the neighborhood and town's heritage.
 Citizens responded by forming the Heritage Foundation of Franklin and Williamson County.
 The entire 16-block neighborhood was eventually placed on the National Register of Historic Places, and creation of the Downtown Franklin Association helped revitalize the neighborhood's commercial area.

 Franklin's historic downtown is bounded by North Margin Street and Bridge Street to the north, South Margin Street to the south, 1st Avenue to the east and 5th Avenue to the west.